19hours/sg-statutes/Acts/Energy Conservation Act.md

 (b) such documents and information as may be prescribed.

-(3) The Director-General shall register a corporation if the Director-General is satisfied that —
+(3) The Director-General shall register a corporation if the Director‑General is satisfied that —

 (a) the corporation is a registrable corporation; and